TREX-DM/trexdm-geometry/generator/README.md

 * gas

 ## GEM
-The GEM is composed of the following physical volumes:
+The GEM assembly is composed of the following physical volumes:
 * gemKaptonFoil
 * gemTop
 * gemBottom